NextCenturyCorporation/MCS/python_api/API.md

 ## Config File

-To use an MCS config file, set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS config file.
+To use an MCS configuration file, set the `MCS_CONFIG_FILE_PATH` environment variable to the path of your MCS configuration file.

 ### Config File Properties